hphelion/documentation/community/community.dashboard.how-works.md

 How you interact with your network environment depends upon your user type, either an [administrative user (admin)](/helion/openstack/dashboard/admin/) or a [non-administrative user (user)](/helion/openstack/dashboard/users/).
 -->
 To access the dashboard, [enter the dashboard URL in a supported browser and log in](/helion/openstack/dashboard/login/).

+**Note:** When accessing Horizon in a virtual environment, use the public network address, not the management network address.
+In a default configuration, the URL is http://192.0.8.2.

 ## Project dashboard<a name="DashProject"></a>